serverless/serverless/docs/providers/aws/events/iot.md

 ## Specify Name and Description

-Name and Description can be specified for a iot event.
-These are not required properties.
+Name and Description can be specified with the help of the `name` and `description` properties.

 ```yml
 functions: